unicode-org/message-format-wg/exploration/function-composition-part-1.md

 **Preservation Model (Model 1)**

-We call this the "preservation" model because it preserves the options in the result of the function.
+This model preserves the options in the result of the function.

 1. Evaluate `$num` to a value and pass it to the `:number` function, along with named options `{"maxFrac": "2"}`